 But Morse said there are two “looming” concerns here.

 “First, of course, is privacy,” she said.
 “We already know that credit scores can affect job prospects, for example.
 Second, which surely is going to become an issue for regulators, is profiling and discrimination.
-If social networks and geographic information is used to approximate individual credit scores, surely this sort is going to disfavor minorities and achievers living in low income areas.”
+If social networks and geographic information is used to approximate individual credit scores, surely this sort is going to disfavor minorities and achievers living in low-income areas.”

 What does the future hold for the consumer credit market?

-There’s general assumption among many leaders of the finance community that credit cards are on their way out.
+There’s a general assumption among many leaders of the finance community that credit cards are on their way out.
 For example, venture capital firm Andreesen Horowitz and American Express’ CEO Ken Chenault have made it clear they think there’ll be a day when the digital wallet will replace the physical.

 “Financial institutions are trying to experiment (in a good way) with startup ideas and startup companies to learn how consumers respond to convenience of different holdings of money or credit obligations,” Morse said.
-“It is not clear what digital currency looks like in the future, but it is clear that the lines between consumption, credit and payment will blur.”
+“It is not clear what digital currency looks like in the future, but it is clear that the lines between consumption, credit, and payment will blur.”

 For more information, read “How Big Data and Credit Law Could Reinforce Inequality” and “The Consequences of Using Social Network Data for Credit Scores“.